anycable/docs.anycable.io/docs/how_to_anycable_server.md

 Why do we need a `channel_id`?
 Unfortunately, this is required by Action Cable client.
 The JS client doesn't know about streams, only about channels.
 So it needs a channel identifier to be present in incoming messages to resolve channels.

-Moreover, there are no uniqueness restrictions on streams names – the same stream name can be used for different channels.
+Moreover, there are no uniqueness restrictions on streams names–the same stream name can be used for different channels.

 Thus, our `broadcast` function may look like this: